eislab-cps/m7011e/6-argocd-gitops/argocd-install/README.md

 ## What This Chart Does

-1. Creates the `argocd` namespace
-2. Installs Argo CD using the official manifests
+1. Installs Argo CD using the official manifests (namespace created via Helm)
-3. Configures ingress for web UI access with SSL certificates
+2. Configures ingress for web UI access with SSL certificates
-4. Sets up resource limits appropriate for the course environment
+3. Sets up resource limits appropriate for the course environment

 ## Prerequisites